About OpenStreetMap US

 data and infrastructure.
 Based in Washington DC and San Francisco,

-he is not only engaged in growing local OpenStreetMap communities on the
+he is engaged in growing local OpenStreetMap communities on the

-grass roots level but also in making OpenStreetMap accessible to institutional
+grass roots level and making OpenStreetMap accessible to institutional

 users in the public and private sector.